 I studied history and behavioral psychology to try to understand human nature: how could we do this to each other?
 How could this be the way we treat each other, and how cruel to call it “justice”?
 Why is this happening and is there any way to fix it?

 Over time, I concluded that humans just suck at having power.
 Any time a group of people are given absolute bodily control over other people, behind closed doors, abuse is going to happen.
 The more power and the more secrecy, the more abusive it will be.
 This just seems to be part of human nature.
 The only antidote is for us to be honest about that and build open systems with accountability and human rights.

 But how to fix it is another story.
 I also concluded that we don’t understand other people’s experiences who are different than us, and generally don’t want to.
-There is little incentive for anyone to fix the prison system because the people who it affects have no political “value”, and the people it (theoretically) protects don’t care.
+There is little incentive for anyone to fix the prison system because the people who it affects have little political voice (i.e. are not a source of campaign contributions), and the people it (theoretically) protects don’t care what the price is for their safety.
 “Educating” people takes forever and it’s an uphill battle.
 Culture changes slowly, and pushing it leads to backlash.

 My hope lies in the growing understanding of trauma, Adverse Childhood Experiences (ACEs) and seeing violence as a public health issue rather than a moral one.
 Maybe as our understanding of human behavior evolves out of the dark ages, we can stop treating bad behavior as a moral failing and treat it like we are starting to treat drug addiction–as something people need genuine and compassionate help with.
 Then we can do the work of re-imagining crime and justice from first principles.